syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 # Initialize the image editor

-Import the SfImageEditor namespace as shown below in your resceptive page,
+Import the SfImageEditor namespace as shown below in your respective page,

 {% tabs %}